1jour1vin

 Nose

-Fine and elegant, powerful and full-bodied
+Delicate and elegant, yet powerful and full-bodied

 Serve